pac4j/pac4j/documentation/how-to-secure-a-jakarta-ee-application-with-oidc.md

 # How to secure a Jakarta EE application with OIDC (using pac4j)

-You have a Jakarta EE web application, or a plain servlet application, and you want users to log in through an OpenID Connect (OIDC) provider such as Keycloak, Google, Microsoft Entra ID or Okta. pac4j provides the authentication clients and servlet filters to integrate that login into your application.

-This guide adds OIDC authentication to a servlet application with **three filters and one configuration class**, no Spring, no CDI required.
-The filters come from the [jee-pac4j](https://github.com/pac4j/jee-pac4j) library, and you can explore a broader example in the [jee-pac4j-demo](https://github.com/pac4j/jee-pac4j-demo) project, which also covers SAML, CAS, OAuth and form login.
-The protocol part is identical to the [Spring Boot guide](/how-to-secure-a-java-application-with-oidc.html): what changes is how the security is wired into the servlet container.
+You do not need Spring to add OpenID Connect login to a Java web application.
+If you already have servlets and a servlet container, we can use those directly.

+The [jee-pac4j](https://github.com/pac4j/jee-pac4j) library provides **three filters**: one to protect your pages, one to handle the callback and one for logout.
+We'll configure them to authenticate users with an OIDC provider such as Keycloak, Google, Microsoft Entra ID or Okta.

+The OIDC configuration is the same as in the [Spring Boot guide](/how-to-secure-a-java-application-with-oidc.html).
+Here, we'll connect it to the servlet container with a configuration class and `web.xml`; CDI is optional.
+The [jee-pac4j-demo](https://github.com/pac4j/jee-pac4j-demo) goes further, with SAML, CAS, OAuth and form login as well.

 **What you need:**